FDlucifer/python-climb-learning-tutorial/README.md

  - Custom Format Specifiers
  - Replace print() with icecream ic()
- - Build Machine Learning Applications Easily with Gradio -
+ - Build Machine Learning Applications Easily with Gradio
+ - Selenium Headless Scraping For Servers & Docker
+ - Building With Classes Practice
+ -

 ## 10 apps in Python with PySimpleGUI